-As the CM continued to ignore our proposal dated May 19, 2017 willfully or under inability to acquire necessary courage to overcome the conspiracy of public servants like Sharma, the Council of Ministers, who all are Oriyas by birth, rose to the occasion and wanted to discuss the issue, which gave birth to what is called “Puri Cabinet on Language”.
+As the CM continued to ignore my proposal dated May 19, 2017 willfully or under inability to acquire necessary courage to overcome the conspiracy of public servants like Sharma, the Council of Ministers, who all are Oriyas by birth, rose to the occasion and wanted to discuss the issue, which gave birth to what is called “Puri Cabinet on Language”.
 The anti-Oriya public servants tried to blur the vision of the cabinet by dazzling them with as many as 20 language-centric items.
 However, Resolution 3 is most germane to the demand of Bhasha Andolan for governance of Orissa in Oriya.

 The Council of Ministers, for the first time, agreed in this Resolution with our demand to amend the Act for punishment to contraveners of the Act.
 But to dilute its sharpness, the public servants mingled it with components of reward to departments and persons working extensively in Oriya language, which conversely suggested that punishment for violation of the Act may be given not exactly to the erring employees, but to the departments.
 Punishing a department for illegal activities of employees is punishing the people while protecting the offender.
 Furthermore, it wanted to subject implementation of the Act to whims of employees who would decide where and to what extent and in what standard the Act shall act.